 hospital to benefit from hospice care.
 No matter what your physical condition,

 hospice services focus on keeping you as comfortable, functional, and alert as

-professionals, counselors, therapists, social workers, spiritual advisors, home
+professionals, counselors, therapists, social workers, spiritual advisers, home

 what is important in terms of putting your legal and financial affairs in

-Help you and your family communicate and deal with
+Help you and your family talk to each other and deal with

 Give your caregivers a break (respite care).
 Trained volunteers